 Leading By Example – Footprints to Recovery – Alumni Ambassador Spotlight

-Our alumni programs aim to give our clients a sense of community and support in the hopes of making the path to recovery a little easier.
+Our alumni programs aim to give our patients a sense of community and support in the hopes of making the path to recovery a little easier.
 It’s one thing to gain knowledge and groundwork from a clinician and an entirely different experience to gain it from a peer; someone who has really been there and knows first-hand what you are going through; intro Evan.

 From the moment you meet Evan, you are immediately put at ease.
 He has a smile that is contagious, and he radiates warmth.
 Determined, compassionate, and inviting are just a few of the words that can be used to describe him.
 It’s no wonder that he was chosen to be our Illinois Alumni Ambassador.